opengamedata/opengamedata-unity/README.md

 This package includes the following classes:

 - `SimpleLog`: handles communication with the database using `UnityWebRequest`
-- `SimpleLogUtils`: contains various helper functions for building data strings and handling cookies
+- `SimpleLogUtils`: contains various helper functions for building data strings and imports JavaScript functions
 - `LogEvent`: wrapper class for the data objects that get sent through `SimpleLog`
-- `CookieUtils`: a JavaScript plugin for handling cookies if the project is built for WebGL (found in `~/Assets/Plugins`)
+- `CookieUtils`: a JavaScript plugin for handling cookies if the project is built for WebGL

 ## Logging